Start9Labs/freegpt2-startos/README.md

   <img src="icon.png" alt="Project Logo" width="21%">
 </p>

-# Ollama for StartOS
+# FreeGPT-2 for StartOS

-[Ollama](https://github.com/ollama/ollama) is a powerful tool designed for running large language models locally.
-It leverages the [Ollama Web UI](https://github.com/ollama-webui/ollama-webui) as its user interface, providing a clean and intuitive experience.
-The insightful features of this interface make it an invaluable tool for working with locally hosted language models.
-This repository creates the `s9pk` package that is installed to run `Ollama` on [StartOS](https://github.com/Start9Labs/start-os/).
+FreeGPT-2 is born from the merger of two powerful software: [Ollama](https://github.com/ollama/ollama) and [Open Web UI](https://github.com/open-webui/open-webui).
+Ollama, known for running large language models locally in CLI, is paired with the user-friendly interface of Open WebUI.
+This combination provides a clean and intuitive experience, making it an invaluable tool for working with locally hosted language models in a sovereign fashion.
+This repository creates the `s9pk` package that is installed to run FreeGPT-2 on [StartOS](https://github.com/Start9Labs/start-os/).
+We gratefully acknowledge the use of code from both Ollama and Open WebUI, which has made the creation of FreeGPT-2 possible.

 ## Dependencies

-Prior to building the `ollama` package, it's essential to configure your build environment for StartOS services.
+Prior to building the `freegpt2` package, it's essential to configure your build environment for StartOS services.
 You can find instructions on how to set up the appropriate build environment in the [Developer Docs](https://docs.start9.com/latest/developer-docs/packaging).

 - [docker](https://docs.docker.com/get-docker)
 - [docker-buildx](https://docs.docker.com/buildx/working-with-buildx/)